 The Strategically Important Island of St. Pierre

-An excellent map of the island of St. Pierre, from Bellin's Petit Atlas Maritime.
+An excellent map of the western part of the island of St. Pierre, from Bellin's Petit Atlas Maritime.

 Following France's losses during the Seven Years War, France surrendered most of its Colonial claims in the New World to England.